rd-d/Sports-Booking-and-Matchmaking-Systems/README.md

 # Sports-Booking-and-Matchmaking-Systems

-Designed Prototype of website using Django and Flask framework with PostgreSQL for database design.
-Create Dashboards for calculating sports resistivity for athletes in India based on gathered data
+Developed a website prototype using Django and Flask frameworks with PostgreSQL for the database.
+Implemented dashboards to calculate sports resistivity for Indian athletes using collected data.